Codeventurer144/SQL-BI-Analysis/README.md

-# Creating and Analyzing a Pizza Joint Database
+# Creating and Analyzing a Sales Database
 ![](pizzaBoxes.png)

 ## Introduction